RedHatInsights/cloud-connector/README.md

 Cloud-Connector consists of 3 main components:

 - MQTT message consumer - responsible for subscribing to the MQTT topics and putting the MQTT messages onto the kafka message queue
-- Kafak message consumer - responsible for consuming the MQTT messages off of the kafka queue and recording the connection state in the database
+- Kafka message consumer - responsible for consuming the MQTT messages off of the kafka queue and recording the connection state in the database
 - API server - responsible for passing messages from internal clients to the connected client via the MQTT broker

 ![Architecture diagram](/design/architecture.png)